Recovery Loan Scheme

 Features of the Recovery Loan Scheme:

-- Guarantee to the Lender: The scheme provides the lender with a Government-backed guarantee against the outstanding balance of the facility.
+- Guarantee is to the lender: The scheme provides the lender with a 70% government-backed guarantee against the outstanding balance of the facility after it has completed its normal recovery process.
 The borrower always remains 100% liable for the debt.

 - UK-based: The borrower must be carrying out trading activity in the UK.

 - No Covid-19 impact test required: Unlike with the previous phases of the scheme, for most borrowers there is no requirement to confirm they have been affected by Covid-19.
 For charities and Further Education colleges, confirmation of Covid-19 impact will still be required in some instances.

 - Viability test: The lender will consider that the borrower has a viable business proposition but may disregard any concerns over its short-to-medium term business performance due to the uncertainty and impact of Covid-19.

 - Business in difficulty: The borrower must not be a business in difficulty, including not being in relevant insolvency proceedings.